ec209/re-team-manual/source/documentation/automate-on-call-interruptible.md

 #### On call

+The only alert which can directly call the automate interruptible out of hours is the Prometheus Cronitor heartbeat for the hub production environment.
+This is an alert which always fires; we use Cronitor to create a PagerDuty incident if the alert ever fails.
+In this way we have confidence that the alerting system is functioning correctly.

-Only escalations from the Verify primary on-call team apply; Alertmanager won't directly page reliability engineering.
+Other than that, only escalations from the Verify primary on-call team apply out of hours; Alertmanager won't directly page reliability engineering.
 On occasion it may also be the result of a cyber security escalation.

 [Concourse](https://deployer.tools.signin.service.gov.uk/teams/main/pipelines/deploy-verify-hub)
 deploys the Hub to ECS (one cluster per application) on EC2 (i.e. not ECS on